DH-davidhuang/davidh.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I’m a first-year PhD student at Princeton.
 My research focuses on the intersection of AI security and safety, with a particular interest in strengthening model robustness and privacy against adversarial threats.
 If you’d like to connect or discuss related topics, feel free to reach out at huang33176 [at] berkeley [dot] edu.
+Currently, I am also collaborating with Gray Swan AI.

 Previously, I was an CS undergraduate at UC Berkeley, where I worked in Berkeley's Artificial Intelligence (BAIR) Lab.
 I had the privilege of being advised by [Professor David Wagner](https://people.eecs.berkeley.edu/~daw/) and [Chawin Sitawarin](https://chawins.github.io/) on projects at the intersection of AI security and model robustness.